PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 ### Sending out the E-Mail

-We have full integration with *SendGrid* services.
-If you plan to use it to send your E-Mails then create an account with them and wait for their "Your SendGrid account has been provisioned!"
-E-Mail which will allow you to start sending emails, it might take up to 24 hours to receive it.
-You'll need: The E-Mail to send to, the E-Mail sent from, Subject, E-Mail contents and finally to send the E-Mail.
+*6.* We have full integration with *SendGrid* services.
+If you plan to use it to send your E-Mails, then create an account with them and wait for their "Your SendGrid account has been provisioned!"
+E-Mail, which will allow you to start sending emails.
+It might take up to 24 hours to receive it.
+You'll need:
+* The E-Mail to send to.
+* The E-Mail sent from.
+* The E-mail Subject.
+* The E-Mail contents.
+* To send the E-Mail.

 ```
     	function sendRecoveryEmail(email, name , token){